Step by Step with Project Muse

 The overlap between the two circles is your search results.

 - To search Project Muse, choose your database directly from the A-Z List below the big discovery box on the library web page.
 Select P, scroll down, and click to open.

 - Project Muse presents you with a box for your search..

 Type each of your search’s main ideas into the

 left box.
 Don't forget the AND.
 Then click the

-- Project Muse presents you with results in groups of ten (10).
+- Project Muse presents you with results in a single list.
 Most articles come complete with a picture of a journal cover.

 - Print Project Muse articles using your browser’s

 Print icon for HTML articles or the PDF